 5. What was unimportant to you during the buying process? – This is the reciprocal of the more common question of what was important to the purchase decision.
 It’s equally important to know what they don’t care about so you don’t waste valuable time, material and mind share on non-essentials in the future

 6. How did you get the information to make the decision? – The emphasis here is on the word how.
 What you’re looking for is the channel of communications that will best reach other prospects.
 Savvy buyers look for information in certain places.
 You want to determine the best way to reach like-minded prospects.

 7. When did you make the actual decision and who was involved? – A clear answer to this will give you insight into the length of the buying process.
 Ask both when they started looking, and when they made the purchase decision.
 This info will be useful in dealing with future prospects because based on time alone, you will have a rough approximation of where they might be in their purchasing decision.

 These seven questions are not meant to be comprehensive, but the information that can be gathered from them will help direct your organization’s future sales efficiency.
 If you aren’t using some version of these already, try them out.

 If you would like the SBI team to conduct Win/Loss interviews with you, sign-up for a visit to The Studio where we can perform interviews in advance of your visit.
 Visit me in Dallas at The Studio, SBI’s multimillion dollar, one-of-a-kind, state-of-the-art executive briefing center.
-A visit to The Studio increases the probability of making your number because the sessions are built on the proven strength and stability of SBI, the industry leader in B2B sales and marketing.
+A visit to increases the probability of making your number because the sessions are built on the proven strength and stability of SBI, the industry leader in B2B sales and marketing.